 Last updated 26 September 2019

 Chairman’s Corporate Governance Statement

-Goldplat has adopted the QCA Corporate Governance Code (2018) as its recognised corporate governance code (pursuant to the AIM Rules) and this statement, and other disclosures, is presented pursuant to that Code.
+Goldplat has adopted the QCA Corporate Governance Code (2018) (“the Code”) as its recognised corporate governance code (pursuant to the AIM Rules) and this statement, and other disclosures, is presented pursuant to that Code.
 As well as this website, certain aspects of Goldplat’s approach to the Code are addressed in the Annual Report for the financial year to 30 June 2018.

 Corporate governance is an evolutionary process.
 The Board actively takes account of the views of shareholders and professional advisers, as well as general market practice.

 As Chairman it is my responsibility to lead the Board and ensure that it is effective, defines and delivers its strategy and has strong links with shareholders and all other stakeholders including employees more generally and the communities and governmental and regulatory agencies where we operate.

 The statement below considers the ten principles of the Code and how Goldplat seeks to address them.
 Where appropriate, reference is made to matters disclosed in an annual report.

 Principle 1 – Establish strategy and business model to promote long-term value for shareholders